project-fifo/docs/technical/api/users.rst

    :resheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session

-   :status 200: the user's yubikeys are returned
+   :status 200: the user's organizations are returned
-   :status 404: the yubikeys were not found
+   :status 404: no organizations were not found
    :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached

-   :>json array yobikeys: list of organizations the user is a part of
+   :>json array orgs: list of organizations the user is a part of